RSR Pro 440 Turbo Water Injection

 In short, it's sort of silly to ship water around, even if it is mixed with methanol or denatured alcohol.
 Hey, you pay more money for your bottled designer water so go ahead and pop the $13.00 per gallon for the premix and shoot up your boost juice.
 If you can just drive over and buy some methanol of denatured alcohol you'll be way ahead of the cost curve.
 Some race tracks sell methanol fairly cheaply.

-Hey, if you mix your own, cheat a little and go 60/40.
+Hey, if you mix your own, cheat a little and go 60% water and 40% methanol.
 No one will know and you can skim the profits.
 It's the American way.
 Mobsters used to do it...now it's corporations and the government.
 Halliburton and no-bid contracts.
+Hell, put in some red or blue dye and give it a catchy name.

 Millisecond Tomfoolery

 A technical point about the delivery of the water is that we do not attempt to modulate, pulse or otherwise try to modify the flow of the water through the nozzles.
-In the labor intensive systems, where we used actual fuel injectors, the response time of the injectors was around 1.6 milliseconds (0.0016 seconds) before linear flow could be predicted.
-By using actual fuel injectors we could precisely pulse the water flow with controllability down to a fraction of a millisecond.
+In the late 1980's and early 1990's labor intensive systems, where we used actual fuel injectors, the response time of the injectors was around 1.6 milliseconds (0.0016 seconds) before linear flow could be predicted.
+By using actual fuel injectors we could precisely pulse the water flow with controllability down to a fraction of a millisecond in this linear region.
 It was a very short term solution.
 It was absolute in its control, but it was far from practical.

 The best strategy is to size the nozzles to provide the correct peak flow of water at the highest load and then to taper it back to a figure of 12 to 15% of the liquid mass entering the engine at peak rpm.
-Use the calculator we provide to do your planning.
 This way you will know what is happening beforehand and not twiddling some potentiometer and not knowing what is happening downstream.

 The solenoid insures there is no possibility of water flowing to the nozzles unless boost is present.
 It also prevents either vacuum or boost from causing either water drainage from the lines, or boost backflow though the system.
 The solenoid is normally closed and activates under the user defined onset of water injection triggered by the pressure activated switch.